shehab0911/QLoRA-Based-FineTuning-of-Llama2-using-PEFT/README.md

-# Llama2 Fine-Tuning with PEFT & QLoRA
+# Llama2 Fine-Tuning with PEFT & QLoRA on Custom Dataset

 ## 🚀 Project Overview
 This project focuses on **fine-tuning LLaMA 2** using **Parameter-Efficient Fine-Tuning (PEFT)** and **QLoRA (Quantized Low-Rank Adaptation)**.
 The goal is to efficiently adapt LLaMA 2 to specific tasks while reducing computational costs.